NikhilPal79/Ecommerce/README.md

 # Ecommerce
 Python_Ecommerce_Project

-# Order_review_dataset is not available in the dataset but is present in Schema.(check the link for details)
+# Order_review_dataset is not available in the dataset but is present in Schema. (check the link for more details)